 —It’s not an oxymoron, quite the opposite.
 Fashion retail is in desperate need of change, not only for the benefit of the environment, but for its own survival.
 And it’s not an easy fix.
 To succeed we would need changing consumer behaviours and sustainable communication that reflect society, as well as long-term investments in both people and environment.
 It may seem like a hard sell for quarter capitalism.
 Still, the alternative is not to go on as before, but to not go on at all.

 What’s next for Unestablished?

-—Maybe it’s because of the turbulent times in which we live, but as Unestablished continues to expand its services my interest has shifted towards more long term commitment, working as creative director for a brand with full responsibility for all brand expressions, including strategy.
+—Maybe it’s because of the turbulent times in which we live, but as Unestablished continues to expand its services my interest has shifted towards more long term commitment, working as creative director for a brand with full responsibility for all brand expressions.
 It would be a brand that has the ambition to be disruptive, regardless of industry.
 A brand whose owners do not shy away from the rapid change we see in the world, but who want to embrace it.
 The kind of brand I believe is not only tomorrow’s winner, but tomorrow’s new normal.